-English as a Second Language (ESL): English as a Second Language is a set of course designed for foreign students who want to learn to speak, write, and communicate fluently in the English language.
+English as a Second Language (ESL)

+English as a Second Language is a set of courses designed for foreign students who want to learn to speak, write, and communicate fluently in the English language.
 Conversational English is emphasized, as well as vocabulary, spelling, and reading development.
 Based on demand, classes are offered each semester during the day and evening.
 Citizenship instruction is also available.

-High School Equivalency Program: The high school equivalency program is designed for adult students who test above a ninth grade level in math and reading but have not obtained a high school diploma.
-This program will prepare students to successfully pass the official standardized high school equivalency test.
+High School Equivalency Program

+The high school equivalency program is designed for adult students who test above a ninth grade level in math and reading but have not obtained a high school diploma.
+This program will prepare students to successfully pass one of the official standardized high school equivalency (HSE) tests.
 By passing the high school equivalency test, adult students become eligible for a North Carolina Equivalency Diploma, which is nationally recognized as equivalent to a traditional high school diploma.
 The high school equivalency program includes instruction in social studies, science, literature/writing, and mathematics.
-Day and evening classes are offered both on and off campus.
+Free day and evening classes are offered both on and off campus.
 Books and materials are provided for student use.

-Coastal Carolina Community College is an official GED® testing center.
-Students register online for the GED®.
-Students can register to take the computer based high school equivalency test by visiting www.pearsonvue. com.
-There is a required testing fee to cover the costs of the high school equivalency test.
-The GED® consists of four (4) separate tests, reading and writing, social studies, science and mathematics.
-The GED® measures a person's ability to use correct English in written expression, read and comprehend material in social studies, science and literature, and solve problems in mathematics.
-Students may prepare to take the GED® test by attending High School Equivalency classes in reading, English, and mathematics.
+Coastal Carolina Community College is an official high school equivalency testing center.
+Students register online for HSE tests.
+There are required testing fees to cover the costs of the separate tests that make up the high school equivalency tests.
+The HSE tests measure a person's ability to use correct English in written expression, read and comprehend material in social studies, science, and literature, and solve problems in mathematics.
+Students may prepare to take a HSE test by attending High School Equivalency classes in reading, English, and mathematics.
 Classes are offered day and evening, and books are provided for student use.